glycoverse/GlycoGPT/README.md

 If you are using LLMs other than ChatGPT, copy and paste the prompt below should work.

 >[!Note]
->Please use latest models with thinking for best results, such as gemini-3-pro or claude-opus-4.5.
+>Please use latest models with thinking and web access for best results, such as gemini-3-pro or claude-opus-4.5.

 ```
 # Instruction